SLOCAT-Partnership/ndc-transport-regions/README.md

 This dashboard is developed by [SLOCAT Partnership](https://slocat.net) and draws on data from the [NDC Transport Tracker](https://changing-transport.org/tracker/), a joint initiative by GIZ and SLOCAT.
 It accompanies the report [*Is transport on track for 1.5°C?
 Insights from the new NDCs*](https://slocat.net/ndcs/).

+This dashboard is explained in this blog article [*Transport in the newest NDCs, region by region*](https://slocat.net/transport-in-the-newest-ndcs-region-by-region/), while also being embedded in the [SLOCAT NDCs Library](https://slocat.net/ndcs/).

 Data covers NDC submissions as of **26 May 2026**.

 ---